tknarr/opendkim-genkeys/README.md

 blank lines and lines beginning with `#` are ignored.
 The first field in each line is the domain name, the second field is the name identifying the key to be used for that domain, and the third field if present is the name of the DNS API used by the provider hosting that domain's DNS.
+Omit the third field for domains hosted on services that don't use a supported API.
 Additional fields may be present after the third containing data specific to that domain's DNS data needed by the API, eg. domain identifiers telling the provider which of your domains that particular record is to be added to.
-Specific details about these fields and how to obtain the data can be found in the wiki in the provider's entry on the [DNS APIs page](https://github.com/tknarr/opendkim-genkeys/wiki/DNS-APIs).
+Specific details about these fields and how to obtain the data can be found in the wiki in the provider's entry on the
+[DNS APIs page](https://github.com/tknarr/opendkim-genkeys/wiki/DNS-APIs).
 If no DNS API name is present, the script won't attempt to automatically update the DNS information and you'll need to take the information from the generated public key file and update the DNS data manually.
 If a